saverio-negro/destini/README.md

 ### Get hold of your destiny with the "Destini" App, and decide what story path to follow.

-### "Destini" is a little storytelling app.
+### Destini is a little storytelling app.
 You get to follow a story path depending on which answer you choose.

 <img src="./images/quizzler.gif" width="25%" height="25%"/>